Andri Silberschmidt

-Andri Sebastian Silberschmidt (born February 26, 1994) is a Swiss businessman, politician and former banker.
-He currently serves as a member of the National Council (Switzerland) for The Liberals since 2019.
+Andri Sebastian Silberschmidt colloquially Andri Silberschmidt-Buhofer ([ˈandʁi ˈzɪlbɐʃmɪt]; born 26 February 1994) is a Swiss businessman, politician and former banker who currently serves on the National Council for The Liberals since 2019.

 Early life and education

-Silberschmidt was born February 26, 1994, in Zürich, Switzerland to Georg und Katharina Silberschmidt (née Wimmer).
-He grew-up in the Zurich Highlands and attended local public schools.
-He grew up in a regular middle-class family.
-His father was a gymnastics teacher at the Gossau public schools.
-His mother is an interior designer.
-His paternal family was partially of Jewish descent from Germany, his ancestor Moise Silberschmidt, immigrated to La Chaux-de-Fonds around 1870 and ultimately became a citizen there (place of origin) in 1875.
-The second generation were active in several industries, such as investments in the textile industry, and became citizens of Zürich in 1938.
-On his maternal side he is of Hungarian descent.
-While not entirely clear, it's believed that he is non-practicing or one of his ancestors has converted to another religion.
+Silberschmidt was born 26 February 1994 in Zurich, Switzerland, to Georg Silberschmidt, a gymnastics teacher and former coach of the national team in table tennis, and Katharina Silberschmidt (née Wimmer), an interior designer.

+His paternal family were Ashkenazi Jews who came to Switzerland from Germany.
+His ancestor, Moise Silberschmidt (1838–1890), a watchmaker, emigrated to La Chaux-de-Fonds in Romandy, originally being from Niederwerrn, Bavaria.
+There he was the proprietor of a watch manufacturing company.
+The Silberschmidt family took Swiss citizenship there in 1875.
+Some of his ancestors died in the Holocaust.

-He attended public schools and dropped out of high school in grade 9.
-Silberschmidt ultimately completed a commercial apprenticeship in banking including professional maturity at Zurich Cantonal Bank between 2009 and 2012.
-Between 2013 and 2017, Silberschmidt completed a Bachelor of Science in Business Administration majoring in Banking and Finance at the Zurich University of Applied Science (ZHAW) with an exchange at Cass Business School in London.
-He completed a Master of Science in Global Finance from Bayes Business School (then Cass Business School).
+Silberschmidt dropped out of high school in grade 9.
+He then ultimately completed a commercial apprenticeship at Zurich Cantonal Bank, concurrently completing professional maturity, between 2009 and 2012.
+He then studied Business Administration at Zurich University of Applied Science (ZHAW) with an exchange at Cass Business School in London.
+Silberschmidt graduated with a Master of Science in Global Finance from Bayes Business School (formerly Cass Business School).

 Professional career

-Since 2012, Silberschmidt worked as an equity fund manager at Swisscanto, a subsidiary of Zurich Cantonal Bank, offering financial services and fund services.
+After completing his commercial apprenticeship, he worked for a subsidiary of Zurich Cantonal Bank, offering financial services and fund services.
 He specifically managed quantitative funds for the third world.

-Since 2020, he works as the corporate secretary for logistics and transportation company Planzer, he formerly worked there as a project manager of the CFO office, and assistant to the executive board and board of directors.
+In 2020, he became the corporate secretary of Planzer Holding Ltd., a major logistics and transportation company, where he formerly was project manager of the CFO office, and assistant to the executive board and board of directors.
+Concurrently, Silberschmidt is the controlling shareholder and chairman of Silberschmidt Ltd., which is his own holding company for a variety of business interests.

 He currently also serves as a strategic advisor for the Marcuard Family Office and president of FH Switzerland.
 He is currently a board member of Jucker Farm AG as well as Kaisin AG, a poké bole operation with several locations in Swiss cities, which he co-founded in 2017.
 He is a member of the board of trustees of Stiftung Wohnungen für kinderreiche Familien (en.
 Foundation Apartments for large families) and the Fritz-Gerber-Stiftung für begabte junge Menschen (en.
 Fritz-Gerber-Foundation for gifted young people).